Our Confidentiality and Data Protection Policy & Practice

 - Individual salaries or other confidential information relating to contracts of employment.

-Employees and trustees must be particularly alert to requests from the press or other media and should refer such requests to the Managing Director, Support Services Manager or Chair of Trustees before disclosing any information in response to such enquiries.
+Employees and trustees must be particularly alert to requests from the press or other media and should refer such requests to the Support Services and Fundraising Managers before disclosing any information in response to such enquiries.

 - Proposals or plans for the future